dimi-gu/Hierarchical-Risk-Parity/README.md

 Place an Excel file named **`HRP.xlsx`** in the same directory as the notebook.

-The workbook must contain two sheets.
+The Excel file contain two sheets.

 ### `Returns`